Celebratory ‘vaxications’ are giving the travel industry a boost as it tries to recover from a pandemic-induced slump

-(Bloomberg) — Josephine Darwin, 65, marked March 3 on her calendar with the importance of a golden anniversary and planned to celebrate it with similar gusto.
+Josephine Darwin, 65, marked March 3 on her calendar with the importance of a golden anniversary and planned to celebrate it with similar gusto.
 On that date, she and her husband, John, 67, would officially be immune—or as near as can be—from COVID-19.
 Newly vaccinated with the Pfizer shot, the Nashville retirees are wasting no time getting back to travel: They plan to fly to Charleston, S.C. next week for a post-vaccine vacation.
 Call it a “vaxication.”

 As the U.S. vaccination rollout has sped up, so, too, have requests for vaxications.
 “We have seen a 25% increase in travel inquiries since the first round of vaccinations became available,” says Leah Smith, president of Denver-based Tafari Travel.
 “Pretty much weekly, I am getting emails from clients saying they just got their first vaccination and are ready to plan the next two years of travel.”